abhiramrao/gtex_v8_GPMs/README.md

-## Results from Gene Prioritization Methods applied to GTEx v8 gene expression data
+## Results from Gene Prioritization Methods applied to GTEx v8 data
 This repo contains information to access results from gene prioritization methods (GPMs) applied across 87 traits and 49 tissues from the Genotype Tissue Expression (GTEx v8) consortium.
+Results available for gene expression and splicing.

 ### Accessing results databases